Sidus Space Inc (SIDU) vs. Its Peers: A Comparison - News Heater

 SIDU’s Market Performance

-Sidus Space Inc (SIDU) has seen a -12.23% fall in stock performance for the week, with a -36.78% decline in the past month and a -45.54% plunge in the past quarter.
-The volatility ratio for the week is 8.80%, and the volatility levels for the past 30 days are at 10.74% for SIDU.
-The simple moving average for the last 20 days is -22.33% for SIDU’s stock, with a simple moving average of -74.28% for the last 200 days.
+Sidus Space Inc (SIDU) has experienced a 3.55% rise in stock performance for the past week, with a -31.90% drop in the past month, and a -39.96% drop in the past quarter.
+The volatility ratio for the week is 15.75%, and the volatility levels for the past 30 days are at 12.18% for SIDU.
+The simple moving average for the past 20 days is -12.84% for SIDU’s stock, with a -71.66% simple moving average for the past 200 days.

-During the last 5 trading sessions, SIDU fell by -10.68%, which changed the moving average for the period of 200-days by -92.52% in comparison to the 20-day moving average, which settled at $0.1140.
-In addition, Sidus Space Inc saw -91.71% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SIDU rose by +3.55%, which changed the moving average for the period of 200-days by -91.52% in comparison to the 20-day moving average, which settled at $0.1048.
+In addition, Sidus Space Inc saw -91.44% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading